WHAT IS DEMOCRACY?

 Also in 2008, the total number of implementing measures further decided by the Commission through the so-called comitology procedures was 2125.

 The Commission has also gained strong powers through the so-called six-pack regulations of the Economic and Monetary Union.
-The Commission must now approve national budgets before they are delivered as proposals for the national parliaments, and the Commission can impose fines against member states breaching the ceilings for public deficits.
+The Commission must now approve national budgets before they are delivered as proposals for the national parliaments, and the Commission can impose fines on member states that breach the ceilings for public deficits.

 APPOINTED IN SECRET

 In addition, the 72% of the member states must also represent 65% of all EU citizens.
-Prime ministers and presidents vote in accordance with the number of their citizens from 2014 when the new voting system is introduced.
+Prime ministers and presidents vote in accordance with the number of their citizens from 2014 when the new voting system laid down in the Lisbon Treaty was introduced.